convincedcoder/convincedcoder.github.io-source/about.md

 permalink: /about/
 ---

-This blog will cover a wide variety of development topics, with a focus on Java and Javascript.
+This blog will cover a wide variety of software development topics, with a focus on Java and Javascript.